Quality Improvement Organization Information

 A Quality Improvement Organization (QIO) is a group of health quality experts, clinicians, and consumers organized to improve the care delivered to people with Medicare.
 QIOs work under the direction of the Centers for Medicare and Medicaid Services (CMS) to assist Medicare providers with quality improvement and to review quality concerns for the protection of beneficiaries of the Medicare Trust Fund.

 QIOs are private, mostly not-for-profit organizations staffed by doctors and other healthcare professionals trained to review medical care, help beneficiaries with complaints about the quality of care, and implement improvements in the quality of care available throughout the spectrum of care.
 CMS has designated two QIOs for each state.
 One QIO will handle complaints and case reviews while another QIO will provide technical assistance to support healthcare providers and suppliers.
-Additional information about the CMS QIO Program may be found at http://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/QualityImprovementOrgs/index.html.
+For more information, visit CMS Quality Improvement Organizations.

-Beneficiary and Family Centered Care - Quality Improvement Organizations (BFCC-QIO) improve healthcare services and protect beneficiaries through expeditious statutory review functions, including complaints and quality of care reviews for people with Medicare.
-The BFCC-QIO manages all beneficiary complaints, quality of care reviews, EMTALA, and other types of case reviews to ensure consistency in the case review process while taking into consideration local factors important to beneficiaries and their families to include needs for general quality of care, medical necessity, and readmissions.
+Beneficiary and Family-Centered Care - Quality Improvement Organizations (BFCC-QIO) improve healthcare services and protect beneficiaries through expeditious statutory review functions, including complaints and quality of care reviews for people with Medicare.
+The BFCC-QIO manages all beneficiary complaints, quality of care reviews, EMTALA, and other types of case reviews to ensure consistency in the case review process while taking into consideration local factors important to beneficiaries and their families including needs for general quality of care, medical necessity, and readmissions.

-For licensed or certified health care facilities, a complaint may also be filed with the ISDH Licensing and Certification Program.
+For licensed or certified health care facilities, a complaint may also be filed with the IDOH Licensing and Certification Program.
 State nursing surveyors then conduct a survey of the facility to determine compliance with state licensing and federal certification regulations.
-[Information about the IDOH health care facility complaint process may be found at http://www.in.gov/idoh/21533.htm.]
+See Reporting a Complaint about a Health Care Facility for more information.